Clothing for winter trail running

 Hybrid Comfort: Insulation with Freedom

 Hybrid insulation jackets combine zones of gridded fleece around the core leaving your under-arms and the side panels uninsulated.
 This lets you dump heat when working hard, without losing wind protection.
-We recommend the Morphosis which maintains breathability and mobility.
-The Morphosis is available as a jacket or a smock.
+For cold weather when you are working hard we recommend the Griffon gridded fleece.
+For cold and windy weather either layer up your Griffon with an Arro jacket or pull on the Morphosis which maintains breathability and mobility.

 For a deeper dive into staying warm on your winter runs we have a specific guide to Insulated Clothing Essentials for Winter Trail Running